GoogleChromeLabs/telemetry-support-extension-for-chromeos/src/README.md

 # NOTES
-- The files in this directory (including this README.md) is a subset of [Chromium's DPSL](https://source.chromium.org/chromium/chromium/src/+/main:chromeos/components/telemetry_extension_ui/resources/dpsl/).
+- The files in this directory is a subset of [Chromium's DPSL](https://source.chromium.org/chromium/chromium/src/+/main:chromeos/components/telemetry_extension_ui/resources/dpsl/).

 - You may refer to [cros-diag-app/diagnostics-extension](https://github.com/MahmoudAGawad/cros-diag-app/tree/main/diagnostics-extension) to see the integration of this library in action.